Office of the Registrar

 St. Catherine University has retained Credentials Inc. to accept and process transcript orders online.
 Students that attended St. Mary's Junior College and Sister Rosalind Gefre School of Massage can also order transcripts through the same process.
 You will need to use a major credit card when placing your order online.
 Any hold that prevents a transcript from being released must be resolved and your order must be authorized before your request will be completed.

-Current students and recent graduates should order their official transcript through Kateway, under the Student tab, Transcript Order (Official) link.
+Current students and recent graduates should order their official transcript through Kateway, under My Banner Self Service, Student Information - path to STUDENT SCHEDULE, Student Records, Order Official Transcript.
 This process allows for automatic authorization of the order.

 If you are a previous student and no longer have access to Kateway, please click on the TranscriptsPlus icon below to enter your order.